 Ants and termites can look very similar from a difference.
 However, there are significant differences between the two types of bugs.
 First ants have a defined thorax, while termites have a blockier looking middle section of their body.
 If they have wings, ant wings are different sizes, with the front wings being larger than the back wings.
 In contrast, termites have four wings of equal sizes.
 Ants are generally darker than termites, though color should not be your only guide.
 Termites can range from white or almost-translucent in appearance to a yellow-brown.
 In contrast, ants rarely look so pale or translucent, but they do come in a variety of colors, as well.
 Finally, size is not much of a determinant.
 Ants come in a range of sizes from teensy to very large.
 Likewise, termites range in size.
 However, if the insect is very big, it is probably an ant and not a termite.

 You are most likely to see worker termites.
 These termites are pale in color and can even be white.
 They have round heads and bodies.
 They have straight antennae.
 Their heads and bodies are proportional.
 Worker termites do not have wings.
 Soldier termites are darker.
 They are disproportionate and are much larger than worker termites.
 They also have large mandibles.
 Finally, reproductive termites, also known as Swarmers, are darker than the other two types of termites.
 They also have two pairs of wings.

 Eliminating Termites Year Round

 Getting rid of termites permanently and protecting your home requires the assistance of a professional.
 It’s imperative to have an annual timber pest inspection and regular treatments to protect your home.
 Our Home Protection plans cover timber pest inspections and termite warranty inspections to keep you and your home protected.
-Give Flick a call to at 13 14 40!
+Give Flick a call at 1300 270 019!